Jewelry Blog

 History of Columbian Emeralds

-While there have been countless stories retold about treasure hunting and expeditions seeking gold, the history of emeralds dates back to ancient times.
+While countless stories have been retold about treasure hunting and expeditions seeking gold, the history of emeralds dates back to ancient times.

 Emeralds have always carried some sort of special meaning, which changed from civilization to civilization.
 Some claim that they have healing powers due to their calming green color.
 According to some other ancient legends, emeralds could help you see the future.
 Others believed that they could improve your intelligence, ease childbirth, and bring good luck to marriages.